 As we get ready to celebrate Thanksgiving, here is a wonderful poem by Gerhard E. Frost, "Let Us Give Thanks."

 Dietrich Bonhoeffer offers a vivid reminder to us not to let the "frenzy of life" lead to neglecting our souls.

-Dietrich Bonhoeffer's profoundly-moving letters from prison offer us a message of hope as we live through this pandemic.
-Here is the second of a four-part series on his "Letters and Papers from Prison."
+Dietrich Bonhoeffer's profoundly-moving letters from prison offer us guidance and hope as we live through this pandemic.
+Here is the third of a four-part series on his "Letters and Papers from Prison."